Klipper3d/klipper/docs/Measuring_Resonances.md

 Providing several inputs to shaper_calibrate.py script can be useful if running some advanced tuning of the input shapers, for example:
-  * Running `TEST_RESONANCES AXIS=X` (and `Y` axis) for a single axis twice on a bed slinger printer with the accelerometer attached to the toolhead the first time, and the accelerometer attached to the bed the second time in order to detect axes cross-resonances and attempt to cancel them with input shapers.
+  * Running `TEST_RESONANCES AXIS=X OUTPUT=raw_data` (and `Y` axis) for a single
+    axis twice on a bed slinger printer with the accelerometer attached to the toolhead the first time, and the accelerometer attached to the bed the second time in order to detect axes cross-resonances and attempt to cancel them with input shapers.
-  * Running `TEST_RESONANCES AXIS=Y` twice on a bed slinger with a glass bed and a magnetic surfaces (which is lighter) to find the input shaper parameters that work well for any print surface configuration.
+  * Running `TEST_RESONANCES AXIS=Y OUTPUT=raw_data` twice on a bed slinger with
+    a glass bed and a magnetic surfaces (which is lighter) to find the input shaper parameters that work well for any print surface configuration.
   * Combining the resonance data from multiple test points.
+  * Combining the resonance data from 2 axis (e.g. on a bed slinger printer to configure X-axis input_shaper from both X and Y axes resonances to cancel vibrations of the *bed* in case the nozzle 'catches' a print when moving in X axis direction).